effectivecore/core/readme.md

   set as "protected" ("kind: protected").
 - At the PHP level, the system can organize additional restrictions on access to any type of file (at the request of the developer through the "on_load" event handler).

+Vector DB:

+- Before executing any SQL query, it is prepared, which excludes the possibility of SQL injection.

+Session vector:

+- The session identifier "session_id" is signed with the "settings/core/keys/session" key located on the web server side, which makes it impossible to forge.
+- The session identifier can contain the name of the user agent and its IP address (during authentication, the user himself determines whether to bind his session to his IP address) which makes hijacking the session identifier a meaningless procedure — the attacker's request from a different IP address will be ignored.
+- The session identifier may have a short-term validity (during authentication, the user himself determines whether his session is short-lived or not).
+- The session identifier is not cross-domain by default, i.e. not transferred to third party domains.

 Architecture